DUYTRAN-642/E-commerce-user-churn-analysis-Python-ML/README.md

-# E-commerce-user-churn-analysis-Python-ML
+# 📊 Project Title: Churn Prediction for E-commerce Company
 Predict churned users in an e-commerce platform Certainly!
 Below is a more detailed version of the `README` file, including the steps for coding, an explanation of the methodology, and some example code snippets for each part of the process.
 I have incorporated more context and explanation for each section of the project to help users understand how to implement the solution

 ![image](https://github.com/user-attachments/assets/efa5f9ca-50d0-4eb8-a23f-5d2b3222b262)

 ---

-# Churn Prediction for E-commerce Company
+# 📑 Table of Contents

+📌 Background & Overview

+📂 Dataset Description & Data Structure

+🔎 Final Conclusion & Recommendations

+## 📌 Background & Overview

 This project focuses on predicting churned users in an e-commerce platform in order to offer potential promotions.
 By analyzing customer behavior, building a machine learning model for churn prediction, and segmenting churned users into groups, we can provide targeted promotions to retain users and reduce churn.

+This project addresses the following questions:
+1. **Churn Behavior Analysis**: What are the patterns/behaviors of churned users?
+Based on this analysis, what are your suggestions to the company to reduce churned users?
+2. **Churn Prediction**: Build a machine learning model to predict churned users, including fine-tuning the model for better performance.
+3. **Segmentation of Churned Users**: Based on the behaviors of churned users, segment them into different groups for targeted promotions.
+What are the key differences between these groups?

+👤 Who is this project for?

+* ✔️ Marketing Teams: Understanding churn patterns can help in crafting more personalized marketing campaigns and retention offers to keep customers engaged.
+* ✔️ Product Managers: They can use churn prediction to understand what parts of the product experience might be driving users to leave and work to improve these areas.
+* ✔️ This project is for Data Analytics Teams who will build, train, and deploy the churn prediction model, as well as interpret the results for actionable business insights.

-## Dataset
+## 📂 Dataset Description & Data Structure

+### 📌 Data Source

+Source: The dataset was obtained from an e-commerce company
+Size: There is one table includes over 5600 rows and 20 features about customers' information
+Format: .xlsx

+### 📊 Data Structure

-The dataset, `churn_predict.csv`, contains various customer-related features and a churn flag indicating whether a customer has churned or not.
+👉🏻 The dataset, `churn_predict.csv`, contains various customer-related features and a churn flag indicating whether a customer has churned or not.
 Below is a description of the columns in the dataset:

 | **Variable Name**          | **Description**                                         |
 |----------------------------|---------------------------------------------------------|